Welcome to part two of our series on risk management. In part one, you learned about the main types of risk a business can face:

 As a business owner, it usually pays to be an optimist, but in this case you’ll need to think of the worst-case scenarios.
 Put on your pessimist’s hat for a while, and make a list of everything that could go wrong.

 Here are some examples of specific questions you could ask in each area of risk.
-For more ideas, see this useful RBC guide to managing risk.

 - Is the business highly dependent on a particular technology that could be superseded?